agentmorris/MegaDetector/taxonomy_mapping/README.md

 This folder is only for generating and maintaining this mapping If you want to <i>use</i> data from LILA, don't worry about this folder; instead, see the [lila](https://github.com/agentmorris/MegaDetector/tree/main/data_management/lila) folder.

-## Mapping a new dataset into the standard taxonomy

-When a new .json file comes in (usually for a new LILA dataset) and needs to be mapped to scientific names...
+## When new datasets come in for inclusion in the harmonized LILA taxonomy...

+### Update the index file

-* Assuming this is a LILA dataset, edit the [LILA metadata file](http://lila.science/wp-content/uploads/2020/03/lila_sas_urls.txt) to include the new .json and dataset name.
+* Edit the [LILA camera trap datasets index file](http://lila.science/wp-content/uploads/2023/06/lila_camera_trap_datasets.csv) to include the new dataset name, metadata URLs, and MD results URLs.
+The copy on LILA is the source of truth.

+### Update the taxonomy mapping

-* Assuming this is a LILA dataset, use [get_lila_category_list.py](https://github.com/agentmorris/MegaDetector/blob/main/data_management/lila/get_lila_category_list.py) to download the .json files for every LILA dataset.
-This will produced a .json-formatted dictionary mapping each dataset to all of the categories it contains.
+* Use [get_lila_annotation_counts.py](https://github.com/agentmorris/MegaDetector/blob/main/data_management/lila/get_lila_annotation_counts.py) to download the .json files for every LILA dataset, and list all the category names prsent in each .json file.
+This will produced a .json-formatted dictionary mapping each dataset to all of the categories it contains (lila_dataset_to_categories.json).

-* Use [map_new_lila_datasets.py](map_new_lila_datasets.py) to create a .csv file mapping each of those categories to a scientific name and taxonomy.
+* Use [map_new_lila_datasets.py](map_new_lila_datasets.py) to create a .csv file mapping each category in the datset of interest to a scientific name and taxonomy.
 This will eventually become a subset of rows in the "primary" .csv file.
-This is a semi-automated process; it will look up common names against the iNat and GBIF taxonomies, with some heuristics to avoid simple problems (like making sure that "greater_kudu" matches "greater kudu", or that "black backed jackal" matches "black-backed jackal"), but you will need to fill in a few gaps manually.
+This is a semi-automated process; a first pass will automatically look up common names against the iNat and GBIF taxonomies, with some heuristics to avoid simple problems (like making sure that "greater_kudu" matches "greater kudu", or that "black backed jackal" matches "black-backed jackal"), but you will need to fill in a few gaps manually.
+Specifically:

+  * Set "datasets_to_map" and "output_file" appropriately
+  * Run the whole script; this will create the .csv file you'll be working with
+  * Open that .csv file, and use the "manual lookup" cell to fix things that matched incorrectly or didn't match at all.
 I do this with three windows open: a .csv editor, Spyder (with the cell called "manual lookup" from this script open), and a browser.
-Once you generate this .csv file, it's considered permanent, i.e., the cell that wrote it won't re-write it, so manually edit to your heart's content.
+Leave all versions of "empty" as empty rows, other than the dataset name and label.

 * Use [preview_lila_taxonomy.py](preview_lila_taxonomy.py) to produce an HTML file full of images that you can use to make sure that the matches were sensible; be particularly suspicious of anything that doesn't look like a mammal, bird, or reptile.
 Go back and fix things in the .csv file.
-This script/notebook also does a bunch of other consistency checking.
+This script/notebook also does a bunch of other consistency checking, e.g. making sure that if the "taxonomy_level" column says "species", the "taxonomy_string" column is actually a species.

-* When you are totally satisfied with that .csv file, manually append it to the "primary" .csv file (lila-taxonomy-mapping.csv), which is currently in a private repository.  [preview_lila_taxonomy.py](preview_lila_taxonomy.py) can also be run against the primary file.
+* When you are satisfied with that .csv file, manually append it to the "primary" .csv file (lila-taxonomy-mapping.csv), which is currently in a private repository.  [preview_lila_taxonomy.py](preview_lila_taxonomy.py) can also be run against the primary file.

 * Check for errors (one more time) (this should be redundant with what's now included in [preview_lila_taxonomy.py](preview_lila_taxonomy.py), but it can't hurt) by running: